What Is Malware?

 10. Unsent “Sent” Messages to Friends

 If you receive messages from colleagues, friends, and family on social media networks like Facebook saying they received messages from you (usually accompanied with links) and you didn’t actually send them, malware has found its way onto your system and hacked into your private account data.
-Never open any suspicious looking link sent from a friend as it could be a malicious bot waiting on the other side.

 How to Get Rid of Malware